memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-1/AASCOTTREADME.txt

 - The cart should save your selected items
 - The cart should also be able to display a drop down menu when clicked on
 - You should be able to build multiple different pizzas
-- The CSS should be completely overhauled so that it works in any browser without screwing up the layout of everything.
+- The CSS could definitely be better, but it has improved from where I started.
 - My custom made gifs are not my finest work, but I didn't want to waste to much time on them
 - The payment info should be numeric only but in order to remove the number incrementor buttons, more java.
 I'll pass on that for now.